© 2025 CodeDynasty. All rights reserved.

 Key Differences:

-Feature JavaScript Microtasks Go’s defer
+Feature JavaScript Microtasks Go’s INLINE_CODE_27

 Execution Trigger When call stack is empty When function returns